 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Hong Kong boasts one of Asia’s most dramatic skylines, and — accordingly — the city's best hotels deliver jaw-dropping views.
-Whether you're interested in skyscraper-dotted vistas or something a little more natural (half the island hasn't been developed), you're sure to find something.
+Hong Kong boasts one of Asia’s most dramatic skylines.
+So, fittingly, the city's best hotels deliver jaw-dropping views, whether you're interested in skyscraper-filled vistas or something a little more scenic.

-No matter where you wind up, there’s a room with a view waiting for you.
-We’ve rounded up the nine best hotels in Hong Kong with a view—including the world’s highest hotel, complete with an infinity pool 118 floors up, and even a budget hotel pick that will serve up that water fix at more than half the price of other options on this list.
-Read on to see the best places to take in the Hong Kong harbor panorama—from bed.
+Here, we’ve rounded up the nine best options with a view—including the world’s highest hotel, complete with an infinity pool 118 floors up, and even a budget pick that serves up similar vistas at less than half the price of other options on this list.
+Read on to see the best hotels to take in the Hong Kong cityscape.

 Best Overall: Ritz-Carlton